Explore natural hazards in seismically active regions using geodetic, earthquake, and societal data.

 The student report should include the following:

-Historical earthquake magnitudes: By looking at paleoseismic history and historic earthquakes, estimate a range of earthquake magnitudes that could occur on the segment of the fault in your region.
+- By looking at paleoseismic history and historic earthquakes, estimate a range of earthquake magnitudes that could occur on the segment of the fault in your region.
 (Create a table with date, location, and magnitude)

-Slip rate: Describe the slip rate for the segment of the fault(s) within your region (mm/year). (from the USGS Quaternary Fault and Fold database - usually given as a range; values generally less than GPS rates.)
+- Describe the slip rate for the segment of the fault(s) within your region (mm/year). (from the USGS Quaternary Fault and Fold database - usually given as a range; values are generally less than GPS rates.)

 antilog[(M-a)/b] = MD

-And find the offset directly from the fault database or other references
+- And, if possible, find the offset directly from the fault database or other references.

 Teaching Notes and Tips

-Common difficulties (with solutions) encountered by students during similar projects (link to Linda Reinen's page: http://serc.carleton.edu/sp/library/studentresearch/examples/WatershedCommonTroubleSpots.html
+Common difficulties (with potential solutions) encountered by students during similar projects (From Linda Reinen's Watershed Analysis

 Student teams give oral presentations to teach the class about their region.